ibm-cloud-docs/dns-svcs/cr-create-fwd-rules.md

 {: ui}

 To add a forwarding rule:
+1. Go to the custom resolver details page and select the **Forwarding rules** tab.
 1. Click **Add rule**.
 1. In the Create forwarding rule panel, select the rule type from the list menu.
-1. Enter the match criteria.
+1. Enter the matching zone.
 1. Enter the forwarding IP addresses (in CIDR format) separated by commas.
 1. Optionally, enter a description of the rule.
 1. Click **Create**.